 If there is Communion, Should I Participate?

 The sacrament of communion is celebrated on the first Sunday of each month.
 Oak Grove Presbyterian is an inclusive church and all are welcome to participate.
 Gluten-free bread is provided for those who are gluten intolerant.
 Children are welcome to participate as well, if parents allow.

 Is the Church Handicapped Accessible?

 Yes.
 There are many handicapped parking spaces available outside the main doors.
-Should you park in the lower-level parking lot, you may access the elevator to the second floor through the doors on the east side of the building.
 We have members who use wheelchairs, walkers, oxygen, and canes and access to the church is not a problem.